• Explore. Learn. Thrive. Fastlane Media Network

 4. Collect social proof

-Did you know that nine out of 10 potential customers read online reviews before making a purchasing decision?
+Did you know nine of 10 potential customers read online reviews before purchasing?
 When a customer is torn between two different brands or mulling over a purchase, they often turn to other people who have used a specific product before for guidance, so you should seek reviews and testimonials from happy clients to appeal to a broader audience.
 Social proof also boosts your business’s credibility and strengthens customer engagement and trust.

 In addition to displaying textual reviews and video testimonials from influencers, enlist existing satisfied customers to speak about your company’s efficacy and usefulness.
-Next, upload the testimonials on your brand page or homepage to be among the first things users encounter when visiting your site.
+Next, upload the testimonials on your brand page or homepage to be the first thing users encounter when visiting your site.

 5. Offer great deals and discounts